thorpej/CoPicoVision/README.md

 Obviously, with the Z80 now being EOL'd, that poses a bit of a snag.
 Luckily, I have a stash of modern CMOS Z80s, and this design will also accept a vintage NMOS Z80.
-The CPU is clocked at 3.57MHz, so any DIP-40 Z80 should work just fine.
+The CPU is clocked at 3.57MHz, so a Z80A or better is necessary.
 Maybe one day I'll evaluate one of the FPGA Z80 cores floating around to see if it's feasible to use one of those with an iCE40 FPGA in an updated version of the CoPicoVision.
 But for now, a genuine Z80 must be used.